mohamed-m-ali/resume.md-1/resume.md

 - Used data visualization and analysis python libraries to explore and get insights from datasets

 ### <span>Senior Web Developer, American University</span> <span>November 2008 -- July 2018</span>
-The software development team in the Arabic Language Institute was resposible for developing web application to over services for faculty, satff and students.
+The software development team in the Arabic Language Institute was resposible for developing web application to over services for faculty, staff and students.
 These services were ranging from allowing students to take their placement exams remotely, allowing faculty to publish their educational materials online.
 #### Main Responsibilties:
  - Designed and developed web applications using ASP.NET Web Forms
  - Designed and developed web applications using ASP.NET MVC